Stephen Maguire: Rivalry

 Maguire has a professional rivalry with Shaun Murphy.
 In a match at the 2004 Grand Prix, Murphy was involved in one of Maguire's frames being forfeited.
 As the match was about to begin, Maguire realised he had forgotten to bring his chalk with him so he asked referee Johan Oomen for permission to leave the arena.
 Murphy spoke to the referee while Maguire was away; the tournament director Mike Ganley was summoned, and he docked Maguire a frame for not being ready to start at the scheduled time.
 Maguire later won the match 5–2.

 A few weeks later, while playing in the final of the 2004 UK Championship, David Gray forgot to bring his chalk into the arena.
 However, Maguire allowed Gray to retrieve it without a frame being docked.
 After beating Murphy in the 2007 Welsh Open, Maguire said, "That put the icing on the cake, but we've always had a rivalry.
 I dislike him and I think he dislikes me.
 I try hard to beat everyone, but it would have hurt more if I'd lost to him."

 Personal life

-Maguire has three children with his wife Sharon.
+Maguire is married and has three children.
 Unlike fellow professionals, he is permitted to play with his collar open and not wear a bow tie in competition because of a neck condition.
-Maguire was formally detained by Strathclyde Police on 27 August 2009, following allegations that he and fellow countryman Jamie Burnett had colluded to produce a 9–3 victory for Maguire at their clash in the 2008 UK Championship; but they were both released without charge.
+Maguire was formally detained by Strathclyde Police on 27 August 2009, following allegations that he and countryman Jamie Burnett had colluded to produce a 9–3 victory for Maguire at their clash in the 2008 UK Championship; they were both released without charge.